Etymology of Jarsasandha

-Jarasandha became a renowned and powerful king, extending his fathers kingdom far and wide.
+Jarasandha became a renowned and powerful king, extending his father’s kingdom far and wide.
 He succeeded over many rulers and was made the monarch of Magadha.
-On one hand Jarasandhas power continued to grow but on the other hand he had anxiety about his future, as he had no heir.
+On one hand Jarasandha’s power continued to grow but on the other hand he had anxiety about his future, as he had no male heir.

 Jarasandha failed repeatedly but still attacked Mathura and continued this for 18 times.
-After his last attack, Krishna persuaded King Ugrasena and his father, Crown-Prince Vasudeva not to support to Jarasandha and establish a new Kingdom at Dwarka
+After his last attack, Krishna persuaded King Ugrasena and his father, Crown-Prince Vasudeva not to support Jarasandha and instead establish a new kingdom at Dwarka.